-Goal-Setting and Planning: Timeframe: Target is October 15, must be completed by November 15
+Goal-Setting and Planning:

+Timeframe: Target is October 15, must be completed by November 15

 - 1. Orientation on Process To begin the evaluation process, evaluators meet with teachers, in a group or individually, to discuss the evaluation process and their roles and responsibilities within it.
-In this meeting, they will discuss any school or district priorities that should be reflected in teacher practice focus areas and Student Learning Objectives (SLOs), and they will commit to set time aside for the types of collaboration required by the evaluation and support process. - 2.
+In this meeting, they will discuss any school or program priorities that should be reflected in teacher practice focus areas and Student Learning Objectives (SLOs), and they will commit to set time aside for the types of collaboration required by the evaluation and support process. - 2.
 Teacher Reflection and Goal-Setting The teacher examines student data, prior year evaluation and survey results, and the CCT Rubric for Effective Teaching 2014 to draft a proposed performance and practice focus area, a parent feedback goal, two SLOs and a student feedback goal (if required) for the school year.
 The teacher may collaborate in grade-level or subject-matter teams to support the goal-setting process. - 3.
 Goal-Setting Conference The evaluator and teacher meet to discuss the teacher's proposed focus area, goals and objectives in order to arrive at mutual agreement about them.
 The teacher collects evidence about his/her practice and the evaluator collects evidence about the teacher's practice to support the review.
-The evaluator may request revisions to the proposed focus area(s), goals and objectives if they do not meet approval criteria.\
+The evaluator may request revisions to the proposed focus area(s), goals and objectives if they do not meet approval criteria.
+Ultimately, the evaluator and educator must agree on the goals.
+If necessary, the Director of School Programs or the PDEC committee may serve as additional resources to assist in reaching mutually agreeable goals.